pulp-platform/ara/apps/ara_training/README.md

 ## Exercise 3

+In this exercise, we will vectorize Dropout, an algorithm using during NN training.
+Check `ex3/ex3.c` for more details.

+## Exercise 4 (optional)

 In this exercise, we will implement the matrix multiplication of two matrices.
-Check `ex3/ex3.c` for more details.
+Check `ex4/ex4.c` for more details.